The 29th (Worcestershire) Regiment

 1867 1st/29th (Worcestershire)

-Cpl S Fountain 29th Regiment died 4 Apr 1867, aged 31 years.
+- 4 Apr Death of Cpl S Fountain 29th Regiment, aged 31 years.
 (Quarantine Bastion Cemetery Floriana).

-The 2nd/Worcestershire Regiment left Aldershot and embarked at Southampton on 13 Nov 1895.
-It disembarked at Malta on 21 November.
+13 Nov 1895 The 2nd/Worcestershire Regiment left Aldershot and embarked at Southampton.
+It disembarked in Malta on 21 November.

 It had an average strength of 89 men with 120 admissions into hospital.